aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/imageactivexcontrol/_index.md

 ### getBorderStyle() {#getBorderStyle--}

+<b>@deprecated.</b> Please use the 'borderStyle' property instead.
 Gets and set the type of border used by the control.

 ```javascript
 getBorderStyle() : ControlBorderType;